dariofiru/pjx/README.md

 If the challenge is accepted it will be immediately run against a **random** EPL round (with actual real live data), and the bet amount will be tranfered from the looser to the winner budget.
 FMX Table, elo rating, etc... are not impacted.
 ### My Stats
 As any sports game, match results and table standings are just part of the game, stats are always very appreciated by game players.
-I added a "My Stats" page where users can review which are the FMX overall best players and best goalscorers and where user could review team & players performance and also how the team is doing "financially" [^3]
+I added a "My Stats" page where users can review which are the FMX overall best players and best goalscorers and where user can review team & players performance and also how the team is doing "financially" [^3]
 ### Random headlines
 Each time a player is bought/sold or a one2one challenge is accepted, a mockup newspaper frontpage is shown with an ai generated newspaper title. the mockup titles have been fetched from "OPEN AI" API (https://open-ai25.p.rapidapi.com/ask).